The Build Vs. Buy Software Dilemma – What Will Work for You?

 4. Opportunity Cost

 Tying in closely with budgetary concerns is opportunity cost.
 When you allocate funds for one sector of your business, you are losing funds for another sector.
-If you create a highly specialised app that takes up 60% of your development budget, you're going to have significantly less funds to spend on other opportunities that may arise.
+If you create a highly specialized app that takes up 60% of your development budget, you're going to have significantly less funds to spend on other opportunities that may arise.

 SaaS solutions cost a fraction of what building software does, meaning you will have more money for other sectors of your business in addition to more time to focus on other aspects of your company.